git-moss/ConvertWithMoss/README-FORMATS.md

 So far, only the basic multi-sample data is converted (which means that no performances are created and therefore no information about e.g. filter, envelope or effects is converted).

-Note: There are no checks that the created libraries stay in the bounds of the workstation (number of maximum samples or required memory size)!
+Note: There are no checks that the created libraries stay in the boundaries of the workstation (e.g. the number of the maximum allowed samples or the required memory size)!

 ### Destination Options